joshbegley/nyt-latest/README.md

 `In the Netherlands, more than 15,000 children were separated from their mothers from 1956 to 1984, causing “great sorrow and anger,” according to an official report on the practice.`\
 https://www.nytimes.com/2026/07/02/world/europe/dutch-government-forced-adoptions-apology.html

-**Bombs Bursting in Air Means Hours of Smoke and Terrified Dogs in D.C.**\
+**Bombs Bursting in Air Means Hours of Smoke and Confused Dogs in D.C.**\
 `Organizers want the July 4 fireworks in the nation’s capital to break the world record.
-Pet owners, zoo keepers and asthma sufferers are not celebrating.`\
+But the fun will also come with air pollution and possibly headaches for pet owners and zoo keepers.`\
 https://www.nytimes.com/2026/07/02/climate/fireworks-effects-washington-smoke-dogs.html

 **An Aerial View of Disaster at a Venezuela Housing Project**\
 `What one aerial image of a collapsed building tells us about the aftermath of an earthquake in La Guaira, Venezuela.`\
 https://www.nytimes.com/2026/07/02/world/americas/venezuela-earthquake-oneimage.html

-**Tesla Sales Surge on Recovery in Europe**\
+**Tesla Sales Surge 25% on Recovery in Europe**\
 `Price cuts helped the electric automaker rebound in Europe in the second quarter, offsetting declines in the United States.`\
 https://www.nytimes.com/2026/07/02/business/tesla-electric-vehicle-auto-sales.html